 You can also lose your benefits if you turn down a job that’s offered to you.
 That’s considered leaving a job by choice.
 If you leave a job by your own choice, then you’re not eligible for EI benefits.

-This is true even in the current environment.
+This is true even in the wake of the the COVID 19 environment.
 Many people worry about going back to work and feel it might not be safe.
 If they refuse to return to work, they could lose access to their EI benefits.
+The good news is that by the middle of July 2022, three quarters off all people who worked from home returned to work.

 You might also decide not to fill in bi-weekly reports with your job-search activity.
 After all, there are very few jobs available right now.
 It could be difficult to prove you’re looking for work if there are no jobs to apply to.